 The department also participates in a range of interdepartmental committees through which the parliamentary departments coordinate common and joint activities.
-Chief among these were meetings of the heads of the four parliamentary departments; the Parliamentary ICT Advisory Board and a subsidiary steering group; the Security Management Board; the Parliamentary Administration Advisory Group; and other boards managing joint projects.
+Chief among these were meetings of the heads of the four parliamentary departments; the Parliamentary Administration Advisory Group; the Security Management Board; the Parliamentary ICT Advisory Board (and its subordinate ICT committees); and other bodies managing joint projects.

 Based on the committee’s charter, the committee undertook a progressive annual work plan against its four main areas of focus:

 An annual report of the committee’s activities is provided to the Clerk in October each year.

 Three independent members (of whom one is the Chair), the Deputy Clerk and one program manager.

 Observers: Usher of the Black Rod (Secretary), Chief Finance Officer, representatives from the Australian National Audit Office and the department’s internal audit service provider.

 - risk management and planning